 All students graduate from Wharton with a bachelor of science in economics; however, each student is required to choose a concentration, which consists of four upper-level courses that explore a particular area of business in depth.

-The timeline is flexible, but most students declare a concentration at the end of sophomore year after they have completed the majority of the Business Fundamental courses.
-Students can design an individualized concentration if they cannot find a standard one that aligns with their interests.
-Students can change their concentration at any time.
+The timeline is flexible, but students may first declare a concentration the second semester of sophomore year after they have completed the majority of the Business Fundamental courses.
+Students can change their concentration at any time and can design an individualized concentration if they cannot find a standard one that aligns with their interests.

 Concentration courses must be taken at the University of Pennsylvania and may not be taken pass/fail.
 Students must earn at least a 2.5 GPA in the four courses counted toward their concentration(s).

 For more detailed information on each concentration, please click on the links below.
 Students should also review the FAQ, which provides tips and advice.
 To declare or change a concentration, students should speak to an academic advisor in the Undergraduate Division.

 - Behavioral Economics